rbakash/rbakash/README.md

 - 👋 Hi, I’m Akash, :man_student: CS graduate student @ UTD, passionate about distributed systems, startups, products, MVP, software architecture
 - 🏃‍♂️ Currently lost in the world of interview Prep 🏃
-- 🐀 Not in the rat race 😉
 - 👀 Interested in any of these: distributed systems, startups, products, MVP, software architecture?
 Let's get connected and discuss
 - 🌱 I’m currently on a journey to reach O(log N) (Started with O(N^2) and still in O(N^2) 😂 😏)
-- 👻 by 99% companies 😫 🤞
 - 💪 Keep building and hustle!!!
 (Enough of rambling, get back to work)
 - 📫 Best way to reach out is through Linked-in, Email